Updated September 28, 2021; Original Post: July 17, 2020

 The Right to Vote

 After being convicted of a felony in Texas, you lose the right to vote.
-State law prohibits felons from voting until they complete their sentence, parole, or probation.
+Texas law, Texas Election Code, Sec.
+11.002(a)(4) prohibits felons from voting until they complete their sentence, parole, or probation.

 The good news?
 Texas automatically restores your right to vote once you carry out your court-ordered sentence, parole, or probation in full.
-Keep in mind that you will have to register again and may be required to provide evidence that you have completed your sentence.
+Keep in mind that you will have to register to vote again and may be required to provide evidence that you have completed your sentence prior to entering the voting booth.

 The Right to Bear Arms